 My sister, Maegan, gave me a really sweet gift for Christmas last year: money to start our Disney fund.
 I think that was the thing that finally nudged my husband to say yes.
 Thank you, Maegan!

 My husband and I have two little girls, and are expecting a boy this summer.
 So we decided that three days at Disney would be sufficient for our little ones and a pregnant lady.
 Also upon agreeing to go to Disney World, my husband asked if we could surprise the girls.
 It was SO HARD, but somehow we managed to pull it off.
 I gave my five year-old one super general clue per day about where we were going to go on our “special trip” to keep her excited but still in the dark.
 On the day of our trip, I gave each kid a bag with the final “clues” of where we were going.
 The girl received Minnie ears, a Disney Princess coloring pack, and a princess figurine.
 They were so excited!

 We drove about 10 hours to Orlando and arrived late in the evening to our hotel, which I highly recommend!
 The Red Lion Hotel was the perfect place to crash each evening of our trip.
-It was 10 minutes from the Disney Parks, and it was cheap, clean, and comfortable.
+It was 10 minutes from Disney World, and it was cheap, clean, and comfortable.